ringcentral/ringcentral-softphone-js/README.md

 Use this library to supervise an existing phone call to get live audio stream.

-Translate the audio stream into text by invoking some speech-to-text API.
+Translate the audio stream into text by invoking some speech-to-text service.

 Show the text to the caller and/or callee so they can see live transcription.